Omar Torres: Criminal conviction

 On October 3, 2024, the San Jose Police Department served Torres with a search warrant as part of a criminal investigation.
 The warrant was served on suspicion of Torres possessing child sex abuse materials and engaging in relationships with minors.
 Torres had sent images and messages regarding minors while visiting Chicago for the 2024 Democratic National Convention to 21-year-old Terry Beeks, who later attempted to extort Torres.
 Torres also sexually molested his younger cousin multiple times between 1990 and 1999.
 According to court documents, Torres "orally copulated [the victim] and then had the victim try to have anal sex with [Torres].
 The victim was unable to have anal sex with [Torres] so [Torres] sodomized the victim."
 Torres admitted to sodomizing his cousin during a recorded phone conversation shared with police, during which Torres also alleged that he is also a victim of child sexual abuse.
 Prior to his arrest, Torres denied all allegations and referred to himself as "the victim in this matter".

 The Santa Clara County District Attorney's Office submitted a criminal complaint against Torres on November 5, 2024, leading to his arrest later that day.
 Torres was charged with one count of lewd and lascivious acts against a minor and one count each of sodomy and oral copulation by force, violence, duress, menace or fear.
 While he originally pled not guilty, he later changed his plea to no contest and was convicted on all three counts on April 8, 2025.
 On August 29, 2025, Torres was sentenced to 18 years in state prison and is required to register as a sex offender for the rest of his life.
 He began his sentence at Wasco State Prison on September 17, 2025, and is not eligible for parole until January 2037.
+As of March 2026, Torres is incarcerated at California State Prison, Los Angeles County.